IIT-CCHT/alceo/docs/data_processing.md

 # Dataset Processing
-Most models work on raster data, we have the satellite images rasters as well as vectorial information concerning the looting pits.
+Most machine learning models work on raster data, we have the satellite images rasters as well as vectorial information concerning the looting pits.
 We need to process them because a satellite image is too big to be processes by our models and we cannot directly use vectorial information.

 ## Tilizing satelitte images